nilsmehlhorn/blog/posts/react-rxjs-pagination/index.md

 }
 ```

 In our concrete case, we'll first use the Promise-based Fetch API to executed and parse the HTTP request before emitting the response to the subscriber and immediately completing the observable.
 When the request should fail, the subscriber will also be notified.
-We'll additionally have teardown logic levering an [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API#aborting_a_fetch) to cancel an HTTP request.
+We'll additionally have teardown logic levering an [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API#aborting_a_fetch) to cancel the HTTP request.

 Here's how we could use our little RxJS HTTP client: